Medicaid Planning FAQ

 How long does it take to process a Medicaid Application?

-The length of time necessary to process a Medicaid Application varies.
-It is dependent on the quality of the financial information being submitted.
-An application can be approved within 60 – 90 days.
+The time required to process a Medicaid Application varies.
+It depends on the quality of the financial information submitted.
+An application can be approved within 60-180 days.
 In some counties, it takes 6 months (or more) to one year.
 In special cases, the application must be approved in Trenton.
 This can take 12 months or longer.
-During the application process, it is not uncommon for the caseworker to request duplicative information many times; information is lost, so you must keep duplicates of all documents filed in connection with your application together with proof that you filed the application and required documentation.
+During the application process, it is not uncommon for the caseworker to request duplicative information many times; information is lost, so you must keep duplicates of all documents filed in connection with your application, together with proof that you filed with the county the application and required documentation.

 Must I pay the nursing home while the Medicaid application is pending?